 - Zinc tends to be better absorbed from animal sources such as beef and seafood, but also is in vegetarian sources such as wheat germ, beans, nuts and tofu.

 - Probiotics are “good” bacteria that promote health.
-They can be found in cultured dairy products such as yogurt and in fermented foods such as kimchi.
+They can be found in cultured dairy products such as yogurt with live cultures and may also be in other fermented foods such as kimchi.

 - Protein comes from both animal and plant-based sources, such as milk, yogurt, eggs, beef, chicken, seafood, nuts, seeds, beans and lentils.